 It is difficult to determine the origins of the Senate Page Program.
 The title "page" first started to appear in the Journals of the Legislative Assembly of the Province of Canada in 1841.
 There are also reports indicating the presence of pages in legislatures as early as 1765 and 1827.
-It is certain, however, that by 1868, the position of page was a well established part of parliamentary life.
+It is certain, however, that by 1868, the position of page was a well-established part of Canadian parliamentary life.

 The basic requirement of a Senate page following Confederation was "to be a smart little boy."
 There were several reasons why pages had to be little.
 To begin with, because there was no microphone system in the chamber, it could be difficult to hear the senators during their speeches.
 Therefore, it was essential to have short pages in order to avoid obstructing the sound.
 In addition, parliamentarians were concerned that taller pages might obscure their view during debate.
 Finally, the uniform was only available in one size, so pages had to be small enough to fit the uniform.
-Therefore, pages were usually forced to retire by the age of seventeen.
+Because of this size requirement, pages were usually forced to retire by the age of seventeen.

 Hiring female pages was not seen as an option until 1971 when Senator Muriel Fergusson asked that there be consideration given to hiring women.
-She noted that the United States and the Ontario legislatures had already broken with tradition and hired female pages.
+She noted that the United States and Ontario legislatures had already broken with tradition and hired female pages.
 Later that same year, Speaker Jean-Paul Deschatelets introduced the first two female pages in the Senate.